January 21, 2019

 Telling a missing chapter in rock history, RUMBLE is essential viewing for music fans.

-Director/Writer/Executive Producer/Producer, on RUMBLE, and Cofounder of Rezolution Pictures and Minority Media.
-She has brought her signature enthusiasm and passion for storytelling to countless documentary, drama, comedy, and interactive media projects, notably the Peabody award-winning documentary Reel Injun, about Native stereotypes in Hollywood films.
+Director/Writer/Executive Producer/Producer, on RUMBLE, and Co-founder of Rezolution Pictures and Minority Media.
+Catherine Bainbridge has brought her signature enthusiasm and passion for storytelling to countless documentary, drama, comedy, and interactive media projects, notably the Peabody award-winning documentary Reel Injun, about Native stereotypes in Hollywood films.
 Her role as Director on Rumble encapsulates her love and devotion to music, history, politics, and bringing important Indigenous stories to the mainstream.

 Sundance Film Festival